If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

 - Overemphasise the importance of the last channel (which can often be direct traffic)

-Last Non-Direct attribution excludes direct traffic from the calculation and assigns the full conversion credit to the preceding channel.
-For example, a paid ad will receive 100% of credit for conversion if a visitor goes directly to your website to buy a product.
+Last non-direct attribution excludes direct traffic from the calculation and assigns the full conversion credit to the preceding channel.
+For example, a paid ad will receive 100% credit for conversion if a visitor goes directly to your website to buy a product.